 - Unpaid compensation received by the decedent's estate that is IRD. - Any part of a total distribution shown on Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., that is treated as ordinary income.
 For more information, see Form 4972, Tax on Lump-Sum Distributions, and its instructions. - Taxable contributions received during the tax year by an Alaska Native Settlement Trust from an Alaska Native Corporation.
 Report gain from taxable contributions of non-cash property on Schedule D (Form 1041). - Net section 965(a) inclusion.
-If you have a net section 965(a) inclusion for 2019, write "SEC 965" in the entry space and enter the net inclusion amount on line 8.
+If you have a net section 965(a) inclusion for 2018, write "SEC 965" in the entry space and enter the net inclusion amount on line 8.
 The net 965(a) inclusion is figured by subtracting the 965(c) deduction (Form 965, Part II, line 17) from the 965(a) inclusion (Form 965, Part I, line 3).
 You must also complete and attach Form 965 and Form 965-A to your return.
-See the Instructions for Form 965 for more information.
+See the Instructions for Form 965 for more information. - Section 461(I) excess business loss adjustments.
+Write "ELA" in the entry space and enter the taxable amount on line 8.
+See Form 461 and its instructions for more information.